RaymondChu-UCLA/starter-academic1/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
-I am a second year PhD student studying mathematics at University of California, Los Angeles (UCLA), where I am advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).
-I am interested in the connection between Partial Differential Equations and Probability Theory.
+I am a rising third year PhD student studying mathematics at University of California, Los Angeles (UCLA), where I am advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).
+I am interested in Partial Differential Equations (PDEs).
+In particular, I work on Free Boundary Problems and Integro-differential equations using tools such as Probability Theory, Optimization, and PDE methods.

 As an undergraduate, I studied Applied Mathematics at UCLA and worked with [Professor Marcus Roper](https://www.marcusroper.org) on inertial migration of particles.